 During the full moon of August 21, 2021, join us online for a guided meditation followed by a 24-hour session of mantra recitation, contemplative silence, and further periods of guided meditation.

-With its focus on stillness of the body, the full moon practice marks the start of “The Month of the Body” — part of A Year of Body, Speech, and Mind, a free 2021 online program of live teachings, practices, and science & spirituality dialogs.
-The 24-hour session begins with a guided meditation at 10 a.m.
-New York time on the day of the full moon and ends at 10 a.m. the following day.
+With its focus on silence of speech, the full moon practice marks the start of “The Month of Speech” — part of A Year of Body, Speech, and Mind, a free 2021 online program of live teachings, practices, and science & spirituality dialogs.
+The 24-hour session begins with a meditation guided by Alejandro Chaoul-Reich at 10 a.m.
+New York time on the day of the full moon, and ends at 10 a.m. the following day.
 We will be supported by Ligmincha International’s global community of practitioners.
 Tenzin Wangyal Rinpoche and other Ligmincha lamas will take opportunities to join participants throughout the 24 hours.